StudyHub-Bulgaria/doorguy/README.md

 By default you will see the page on http://localhost:5000

 ## Contributing
+Read through the github Issues - they describe on a high level what the roadmap is.

-Read through the docs.
-Each component has a description and todo list with needed APIs.
+For more specific todos, read through the docs.
+Each component has a description and todo list with needed APIs and functions.

 Github Workflow: